OwenRask/Gemini_Digitization_Guide/README.md

 **2.D** While one can spend a long time constructing their Page Schema, do not ignore the page_to_datafram function, as it is the actual method which will turn the extracted JSON data into what appears in your final CSV.

-A Video example where I discuss different Page Schemas and spend more time discussing the actual code:
+A Video where I discuss different Page Schemas and spend more time discussing the actual code:

 # 3. Prompts